petosa/simple-alpha-zero/README.md

 ### Clean & Simple
 Clear and concise - a no-frills AlphaZero implementation written with Python 3 and PyTorch.
 Extensively commented and easy to extend.
+Support for CPU and GPU training, as well as pausing and resuming.

 ### Fully Tested
 A suite of comprehensive unit tests validate the correctness of each AlphaZero component.